Pinning DRBD Proxy to Specific CPU Core(s)

 DRBD_PROXY_CPU_COUNT=6

-or, even better, to instead use a CPU mask value:
+or, even better, use a CPU mask value:

 DRBD_PROXY_CPU_MASK=0x030f

-The magic is in the init script, so you can copy the init script from DRBD Proxy 3.2.3 or better to an older proxy to get it to read /etc/default/drbdproxy.
+The magic is in the init script, so you can copy the init script from DRBD Proxy 3.2.3 or later version to an older version of DRBD Proxy to get it to read /etc/default/drbdproxy.

-The quick version, use the following to output the numa topology in “taskset” format (since that’s what Proxy wants), and select the CPUset you’d like to use:
+Please consult taskset or lstopo for more details.
+The quick version: Use the following command to output the numa topology in taskset format (because that’s what DRBD Proxy expects), and select the CPUset that you want to use:

 # lstopo-no-graphics -c --taskset